wojm/a-codebase/quiz.md

-# Bash Practice
+# Quiz

 ## 0
-Print Hello World
+Navigate to your documents folder

 ## 1
-List the content of your root directory
+Make a folder called `/dev` and

 ## 2
-List the content of your Documents directory
+Make a file with the text `hello world`